 Blimey.
-These passages took me completely by surprise – it never occurred to me that Harrison would be religious – they changed my view of Harrison’s character and of how he would have interacted with Halley.
-Halley had a reputation for being irreligious, and while he evidently believed in God, he doesn’t seem to have been too interested in religion (except when trying to clear himself of the accusation, after failing to get a professorship on grounds of alleged irreligion).
-I think Halley must have had a very difficult time dealing with Lieutenant Harrison, and yet, as he tells us, he “endeavoured all I could to oblige him”.
+These passages took me by surprise, as it had never occurred to me that Harrison might be religious, and they perhaps provide another reason why Harrison was so hostile towards Halley, as Halley had something of a reputation for being irreligious.
+I think Halley must have had a hard time dealing with Lieutenant Harrison, and yet, as he tells us, he “endeavoured all I could to oblige him”.

-So, in summary, my feeling is that Halley gave an honest and justifiable account of Harrison’s book, but that Harrison was the type of personality unable to accept any criticism and so nursed a hatred towards Halley (whom possibly he may previously have admired, given his imitation of his works) and seized the opportunity to make his life a misery when chance put them together on board the same ship.
+My feeling is that Halley gave an honest critique of Harrison’s book, but that Harrison was not the type of person who could accept criticism and so nursed a grievance towards Halley (whom perhaps he had once admired, given his imitation of his works) and seized the opportunity to wreak his revenge when chance put them together on board the same ship.

-I think Harrison was very fortunate in the court’s verdict.
+I suspect that Harrison was rather fortunate in the court’s verdict…

 Edward Harrison, Idea Longitudinis (London, 1696), preface

 Richard Waller to Hans Sloane, dated 4 Dec 1699, Royal Society, EL/W3/68